 Wr is the new road construction width; and,

-Lr is the length of the new road
+Lr is the length of the new road.

 This formula illustrates how to account for all disturbances to the ground resulting from the construction activity.
 Although dischargers are not required to use this exact formula, they must include all disturbances to the ground in their total calculation.

-The visual inspection requirements set forth in Monitoring and Reporting Requirements in Attachment E are applicable to all LUP projects regardless of type.
+The visual inspection requirements set forth in Monitoring and Reporting Requirements in Attachment E are applicable to all linear underground and overhead projects regardless of type.

-This General Permit’s visual inspection requirements apply to LUP Type 1 projects in both populated (developed or paved) and rural (undeveloped or unpaved) settings.
+This General Permit’s visual inspection requirements apply to linear underground and overhead project Type 1 projects in both populated (developed or paved) and rural (undeveloped or unpaved) settings.
 In a populated environment, daily closure requirements for an open excavation may be an important element of a SWPPP for stormwater protection and safety plans because open excavations present a safety hazard to both pedestrians and traffic.
 However, uncovered excavations in rural settings do not pose as significant a threat to safety.
-Likewise, it makes sense for LUP Type 1 projects in developed settings to return disturbed land back to pre-construction conditions daily, because of incidental non-stormwater discharges in an urban environment and the associated potential for runoff from paved, impermeable surfaces.
+Likewise, it makes sense for linear underground and overhead project Type 1 projects in developed settings to return disturbed land back to pre-construction conditions daily, because of incidental non-stormwater discharges in an urban environment and the associated potential for runoff from paved, impermeable surfaces.
 However, projects in rural settings, are less likely to have impervious surfaces and non-stormwater discharges and may not present the same threat to water quality.

-3. Demolition
+I.J.3.
+Demolition

 When a construction project involves demolition or renovation, construction and demolition debris is created.
 Construction and demolition debris can consist of three types of wastes: